jnraine/cuddlefish/README.md

 ### TODO:

 * Rename lots of things.
 The names are pretty bad.
-* Support for migrations!
 * Improve the performance of looking up connections by tags, with an eye to generating minimal garbage.
+At present, it's about 12% slower at a simple "create a bunch of records on different shards" benchmarks compared to straight ActiveRecord; I bet we can get that under 10% without too much difficulty.

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.